12700 NE 124th St #9, Kirkland, WA 98034

 Specific to wooden fences, most insurance companies use a value estimation method called actual cash value (ACV).
 ACV takes into consideration the cost to replace a damaged fence and how long the fence had been in use.

-It's also important to note that if you have a shared fence with your neighbor, it is considered an equitable property.
 It means that both you and your neighbor have equal responsibility to maintain the fence.
 Your insurance company is likely to use the same equity consideration in determining the claim payout of a shared fence.